Toggle mobile menu visibility

 • Rebuilding of Walls Bridge and Williams Bridge to enable future navigation.

-• The creation of three off-line water-based nature reserves alongside the Welsh Stretch of the canal to protect the canal's natural standing as a Site of Special Scientific Interest and Special Area of Conservation - to meet ecological requirements for restoration
+• The creation of off-line ponds close to the Welsh Stretch of the canal to protect the canal's natural standing as a Site of Special Scientific Interest and Special Area of Conservation - to meet ecological requirements for restoration

-Main construction works are due to commence in January 2023 with the dredging of the Llanymynech to Carreghofa section of the canal.
-The full package of works will be completed by March 2025.
+Main construction works began with the dredging of the Llanymynech to Carreghofa section of the canal.
+The full package of works will be completed by February 2026.

 For more information on the Canal Restoration work elements visit the Canal and River Trust's website.